surifirstpin/AcuBI_Technical_Documents/Version.6/Tag_TD.md

 <center><h2>TAG</h2></center>

 AcuBi Provides a nested layered structure to save Reports in any of the hierarchical tag location.
-Depending on your business requirements,You can create your own number of parent and child tags to save the files.
+Depending on your business requirements, You can create your own number of parent and child tags to save the files.

 ### Getting Started